archiewald/blog/_posts/2019-01-06-being-dev-1-year.md

 ### What I like? 😍

 - **I feel I work as a real engineer.** I get specifications and transform it into solutions with my skills.
 Coding is my craft which I can polish every day, no one can take it from me - this gives me a great feeling of freedom.
 - Learning in IT feels much easier then in other businesses I worked.
 Literally, **every person I met was eager to share his knowledge with me**.
 Obviously there is a ton of materials in the net you can learn from.
-If you are lucky as I am, you will find a company which cares for a great growth environment as [codequest](https://codequest.com/) does 🚀.
+If you are lucky as I am, you will find a company which cares for a great growth environment as [codequest](https://codequest.com/) does 🎉.
 - I am amazed by the **power of open source**, how much tools we get for our every-day work for free.
 It is really different from a Factory Automation business for example.
-There are [PLC](https://en.wikipedia.org/wiki/Programmable_logic_controller) programmers who don't have such easy ways to share their code with git, don't have libraries for every problem they face, so many tools for project management etc. BTW I think this is a great niche for startups.
+There are [PLC](https://en.wikipedia.org/wiki/Programmable_logic_controller) programmers who don't have such easy ways to share their code with git, don't have libraries for every problem they face, so many tools for project management etc. BTW I think this is a great niche for startups 🚀.
 - **Javascript community in Warsaw is awesome**.
 You can attend some meetup almost every week I think.
 Most of the time you will find well prepared speakers with ton of knowledge to share and free snacks and beverages 🍻🍕.
 There is a special one I feel most grateful - [WarsawJS](https://warsawjs.com/) guys, I will write more in credentials part :).
-- There is a huge demand for software developers on the market which make me feel secure about my career and finances.
+- There is a huge demand for software developers on the market what make me feel secure about my career and finances.

 ### What I don't like? 😕

 - It was a really stressful time for me, especially on the beginning.
 With weekly sprints and daily standups I felt constant pressure that I need to provide a value in a short amount of time.
-Sure it got better after a year with my skills growing and better confidence.
+Sure it got better after a year with my skills and self-confidence growing.
 If you are about to start working as a developer, just be prepared it might look the same for you :).
 - **[Imposture syndrom](https://www.codingdojo.com/blog/programmer-imposter-syndrome/) is a thing!** I constantly felt I don't belong here, that I lack some abilities, I am not smart enough, not fast enough, will not ever learn something etc. I still feel like this sometimes.
 I think I just get used to it and get an understanding that this is a common feeling in this dynamic IT industry.
-- I feel frontend stack is over-complicated.
+- I feel **frontend stack is over-complicated**.
 Because of so many libraries and frameworks available, there are tons of ways to do the same thing and multiple different stacks to learn. **I feel it all should be much simpler**.
 On the other hand, the simpler it gets then the less job will be there for us, frontend developers 🙀

 ### 1 project per month - how it went 🤔